 The Department of Housing and Urban Development’s Housing Choice Vouchers program (HCV), generally referred to as Section 8, provides low-income families with subsidies to help them acquire private market rental housing.
 Some property owners love Section 8, while others want nothing to do with it.
 To help you decide if it’s right for you, here’s a landlord’s guide to Section 8.

-Designed to help low income families, your local Public Housing Authority screens recipients to determine whether they are eligible for the program.
+Designed to help low income families, your local Public Housing Authority screens recipients to determine whether they are eligible for the Section 8 housing program.
 The parameters are primarily income-based, however individuals with criminal records are sometimes excluded as well.
-Under the tenets of the program, participants are provided with vouchers to help them secure quality housing.
+Under the terms of the program, participants are provided with vouchers to help them secure quality housing.

-The Housing Authority surveys the area in which your property is located to determine what is a reasonable rent, then provides the family with a subsidy to cover that amount — less 30 to 40 percent of their total income.
+The Housing Authority surveys the area in which your property is located to determine what is a reasonable rent, then provides the family with a subsidy to cover that amount which is less 30 to 40 percent of their total income.
 The family is required to pay the difference to you directly, along with the security deposit and utilities (unless you cover utilities for all tenants).
 Housing Authority rent payments are mailed directly to you and are usually timed to arrive on the 1st of the month.
-Some of these regulations may vary from state to county, so be sure to read up on your location's rent control laws.
-We've made a rent control cheat sheet for the San Francisco Bay Area for free.

 Participating families are obligated to abide by your lease agreement, as would every other tenant and they are subject to all of the same rules, including eviction, should it become necessary.
 The Housing Authority inspects the unit at move-in and at move-out to hold participants responsible for any damage they may have caused the unit.
 Along the same lines, you are bound to treat participants with the same care and respect you show non-subsidized tenants.
 All rent increases must be channeled through the Housing Authority for approval.